openhackathons-org/nways_accelerated_programming/CONTRIBUTING.md

 * A level 1 heading should appear at the top of the notebook as the title of the notebook.
 * A horizontal rule should appear between sections that begin with a level 2 heading.

-Please refer to the following template for jupyter notebook styling in the github repository:misc/jupyter_lab_template
+Please refer to the following template for jupyter notebook styling in the [github](https://github.com/openhackathons-org/gpubootcamp/tree/master/misc).

 ## Contributing Labs/Modules